rabem00/kubernetes/README.md

+# Ansible Playbooks for Kubernetes Clusters

+There are two types of playbooks in this repository:

+- `install.yml` - This is the main playbook that will configure a Kubernetes cluster.
+It will install the required packages, configure the cluster, and install the required applications.
+- `upgrade.yml` - This playbook will upgrade the cluster to the latest version of Kubernetes.

+The playbooks are designed to be run on a single Ansible controller, and will configure a Kubernetes cluster on a set of nodes.
+The nodes can be any combination of Raspberry Pi 4s, Raspberry Pi Compute Module 4s, and/or x86_64 servers.

+## K8S - RHEL 8 Based Cluster

-### Raspberry Pi and DeskPi super6C Setup
+## K8S - Raspberry Pi and DeskPi super6C Setup

 Running Raspberry Pi OS (64-bit, lite) on a set of six Raspberry Pi Compute Module 4s with 8GB of RAM.
 All are installed in a DeskPi super6C.
 Each node is configured to boot from NVME.
 Each NVME is flashed with Raspberry Pi OS using Raspberry Pi Imager.

 To make network discovery and integration easier, I edited the advanced configuration in Imager (press Shift + Ctrl + X), and set the following options:

 - Set hostname: `cl1m1.local` (set to cl1 for cluster1 and m1 for master1, etc. Set cl1w1 for worker1 etc.)
 - Enable SSH: 'Allow public-key', and paste in my public SSH key(s)

 After setting all those options, making sure the hostname is unique to each node (and matches what is in `inventory/cluster1.ini`).